 Deniz Gunduz received the B.S. degree in electrical and electronics engineering from METU, Ankara, Turkey, in 2002, and the M.S. and Ph.D. degrees in electrical engineering from New York University Polytechnic School of Engineering , Brooklyn, NY in 2004 and 2007, respectively.
-He is currently a Reader (Associate Prof.) in the Electrical and Electronic Engineering Department of Imperial College London .
-Previously he was a Research Associate at CTTC , Barcelona, Spain, a Consulting Assistant Professor at the Department of Electrical Engineering, Stanford University , and a postdoctoral Research Associate at the Department of Electrical Engineering, Princeton University .
-He also held a visiting research collaborator position at Princeton University from October 2009 until November 2011.
+He is currently a Professor of Information Processing in the Electrical and Electronic Engineering Department of Imperial College London.
+Previously he was a Research Associate at CTTC , Barcelona, Spain, a Consulting Assistant Professor at the Department of Electrical Engineering, Stanford University , and a postdoctoral Research Associate at the Department of Electrical Engineering, Princeton University.
+He is also a part-time faculty member at the University of Modena and Reggio Emilia, Italy, and has held visiting positions at University of Padova (2018-2020) and Princeton University (2009-2012).

 Voice: +44 207 5946218